debops/debops/docs/ansible/roles/slapd/ldap-acl.rst

-- The owners of the LDAP groups under the ``ou=Groups,dc=example,dc=org`` LDAP subtree, defined by the ``owner`` attribute, can add, modify or remove members in their respecitve groups, using the ``member`` attribute.
+- The owners of the LDAP groups under the ``ou=Groups,dc=example,dc=org`` LDAP subtree, defined by the ``owner`` attribute, can add, modify or remove members in their respective groups, using the ``member`` attribute.

 Object owners
 ~~~~~~~~~~~~~